chandlerault/PIVOT/README.md

 conda activate pivot
 streamlit run PIVOT/app.py
 ```
 This will pop up a browser window with the functioning web-application.
+For more information on the database and model pipeline configuration setup, please refer to our [Configuration Setup](./PIVOT/docs/app_configuration_settings.md) guide.

+<a id="final_docs"></a>
+## Final Submission
+Our poster for the MSDS Capstone Poster Session, [PIVOT: CNN-Labeled Image Validation](./PIVOT/docs/Presentation_Poster.pdf), can be found in the `docs` folder along with a demo of the app.
+This short video is an example of the workflow.